cev-api/Wurst7-CevAPI/README.md

 ## Relationship to upstream

 This project is a friendly, independent fork of Wurst 7.
 I originally proposed these features upstream and the maintainers kindly declined, so I’m keeping them in a separate fork.
-I’ll continue to maintain these additions and periodically rebase/sync with the upstream project.
+I’ll continue to maintain these additions and periodically re-base/sync with the upstream project.

 - Upstream repository: https://github.com/Wurst-Imperium/Wurst7
 - This fork: https://github.com/cev-api/Wurst7-CevAPI
-- Status: actively maintained and rebased as upstream evolves
+- Status: actively maintained and re-based as upstream evolves

 All credit for the original client goes to Wurst-Imperium and its contributors.
 This fork is not affiliated with or endorsed by Wurst-Imperium.
 This fork maintains the original GPLv3 licensing.